Holafly eSIM Review: Why I Wouldn't Choose It For My Travels

 Don’t go with this provider

-[Reason 3] Concerns About Data Limits on Tethering
+Reason #3: Concerns About Data Limits on Hotspot

-Holafly's eSIMs do allow tethering (a.k.a Personal Hotspot or just Hotspot), but there are limits on the amount of data you can use when tethering.
+Holafly's eSIMs do support tethering (a.k.a Personal Hotspot or just Hotspot), but there are limits on the amount of data you can use specifically for tethering.

-It seems to vary by country, but generally, there's a limit of 500MB/day or 1GB/day.
+The tethering data cap seems to vary by country, but generally you’ll often see things like 500MB/day or 1GB/day.

 However, the fact that they set limits on data usage for tethering can be seen as supporting my earlier point that "unlimited data" is a marketing term.
 Generally, tethering tends to consume more data than usual, so it appears that Holafly doesn't want users to consume large amounts of data with hotspot.